Gold Country (southwest Montana) Butte – Bozeman – Ennis – Missoula – Hamilton

 For special dining and top bars, don’t miss the Baxter Hotel.
 This establishment features Ted’s Montana Grille, the Bacchus Pub and the Baxter Wine Bar.
 Ask for a buffalo burger at Ted’s Montana Grille and you’ll be plenty satisfied with the great taste and flavor.

 Italian cuisine is the regular fare at Johnny Carino’s restaurant.
+The Open Range restaurant gets good reviews.

 Main Street in Bozeman is tops, even for lodging.
 For a good night’s rest near all the action, check out Flats Above Main.